 Learning Objectives typically refer to activities or steps for achieving course goals as stated by the instructor.
 They are therefore “teacher-centric”.
-Another feature of a well written learning objective is that it is measurable.
+In addition, well written learning objectives are measurable.

 For example, in a Psychology course on mental illness, one of the learning objectives could be written as follows:

 - Students will be able to define schizophrenia and describe with examples, the different types of schizophrenia.

 The Learning Outcome for the above learning objective can be contextualized and written thus: